 Levels of obesity, diabetes, cancer and Alzheimers are all climbing with no end in sight.

 It’s time to look again at the nutritional advice of old.
 The advice to eat mainly carbs is not supported by science.

 There is plenty of evidence that carb heavy diets are making us overweight and sick.

 Our body reacts to carbohydrates with a spike in blood/glucose levels.
 There is a lot of solid science that says chronically out of control blood/glucose is a major health risk.

-The keto diet has it’s opponents, but the science is heavily stacked up in favor of it.
+The keto diet works but as with any diet, it has it’s opponents.
+Fortunately the science is heavily stacked up in favor of it.

-There can be no doubt that this diet will help you to reach all your weight loss and health goals.
+Due to the fact that the keto diet is well researched, there can be no doubt that it works.
+This diet will help you to reach all your weight loss and health goals.